CBD: Facts and Fiction Concerning Health Benefits Per Research Expert

 Another concern of Dr. Vrana is that CBD is a natural product that acts like a drug due to the way it is processed in the body.
 The body eliminates CBD through liver enzyme action, the same way some drugs are eliminated.
 Prescription drugs include antidepressants and blood thinners.
 CBD has the potential to produce unwanted interactions with these types of medications.
 Dr. Vrana and Dr. Paul Kocis created a free online site called CANNabinoid Drug Interaction Review (CANN-DIR) that identifies how CBD may interact with various prescription drugs.

 Though Dr. Vrana cautions on the use of CBD, he also points to the more than 200 scientific trials that show evidence CBD may have a positive impact on many disorders.
 Dr. Vrana wrote, “In particular, CBD appears to be an analgesic, similar to the functions of aspirin.
-This means it might help treat people suffering from headaches and body aches.”
+This means it might help treat people suffering from body aches.”

 The only FDA approval for CBD is for a purified prescription CBD product called Epidiolex for treating seizures in children with Lennox-Gastaut or Dravet Syndrome.